toybreaker/jeancouteau/_articles/from-small-islands-to-nation-building.md

 A commodity one single cargo of which guarantees a lasting wealth to its lucky ship-owner.
 Indeed, a commodity for which even the “chosen ones” forget God and kill.

-To Britain and Holland, the second island is more valuable indeed than the ﬁrst one.
+To Britain and Holland, the second island is more valuable indeed than the first one.

 Holland, still the great sea power of the days, controls the routes to the East: The Cape, Cochin, Malacca and Batavia, while Britain competes with the French and Spaniards for the control of the Caribbean islands, where the next commodity of value, sugar, has found a fertile ground.

 The British have more people in the vicinity of the cold island, whereas the Dutch have more ships and adventurers in the vicinity of the second one.

-So, after much blood and tears, both sides eventually relent anddecide to make peace.
+So, after much blood and tears, both sides eventually relent and decide to make peace.

 The Dutch merchants exult: they have won, or so they think.
-Theyretain ownership over the islands of their riches.
+They retain ownership over the islands of their riches.

 They will have full control over the spice trade.
 In exchange they just have to hand over to the British the cold estuary island and its God’s seeking settlers.